Bettina Welch: Television roles

-Number 96

-Appearing in Number 96 from its inception in March 1972, Welch's character Maggie emerged as a popular bitch-figure in the top-rated serial.

-Welch says she partly based her characterisation of Maggie on the Mrs Robinson character played by Anne Bancroft in feature film The Graduate.

-In 1973 Welch left Number 96 temporarily to again act on stage opposite Robert Morley, this time in How the Other Half Loves.
-She returned to the series after that, and also reprised the role in the feature film version of Number 96 released in 1974.

-In 1975 Number 96 suffered a drop in ratings so a bomb storyline was developed as a dramatic way to write out several characters.
+When Sale created soap opera Number 96 he kept his word, creating especially for her the role of corrupt businesswoman and fashion editor Maggie Cameron, featuring from the show's inception in March 1972, her character emerged as a popular bitch-figure in the top-rated serial.
+Welch says she partly based her characterisation of Maggie on the Mrs. Robinson character played by Anne Bancroft in film The Graduate.she left the series temporarily the following year to again act on stage opposite Robert Morley, this time in How the Other Half Loves.
+She returned to the series after that, and also reprised the role in the feature film version in 1974, but by the following year the TV series had suffered a drop in ratings so a bomb storyline was developed as a dramatic way to write out several key characters.
 The story went to air in September, and Maggie was revealed to have been the person who planted the bomb and her character written out the series by being sent to prison.
 Welch returned for a guest appearance in 1976 when Maggie's trial was shown, and she appeared in the show's final episode in 1977 where it was explained that Maggie had been released from prison.

-Other television roles

-After Number 96 Welch continued to make guest appearances in Australian television series, including roles in Glenview High (1977), The Outsiders (1977), Young Ramsay (1978), and in legal drama Case for the Defence (1978).
-Through the 1980s Welch played small featured roles in several Australian television movies and feature films, including Undercover (1983), and guest starred in two episodes of A Country Practice.
-She died in 1993 in Australia, aged 71.
+Post-Number 96 Welch continued to make appearances in television series, however in small guesting feature roles including Glenview High (1977), The Outsiders (1977), Young Ramsay (1978), and the legal drama Case for the Defence (1978).
+She had feature parts in television movies and feature films, including Undercover (1983), and guest starred in two episodes of A Country Practice.

+Welch died in Australia in 1993, aged 71.